About the Program

 Annual Events

-Each year in early spring, some of the nation's leading experts in tax law convene at the Law School to discuss emerging tax issues.
+Every spring, some of the nation's leading experts in tax law convene at the Law School to discuss emerging tax issues.
 The Virginia Tax Study Group includes scholars, practicing attorneys and government officials who work in tax policy.
 The event consists of panel presentations and a keynote address at lunch.
 Students who register are welcome to attend.
+More

 Meeting Information